P-J-FALCONER/battle-for-msu/src/pages/program-accolades/index.md

       price: '2015-2016'
     - description: not needed
       items:
-        - Diver, Cristee Cordes made the podium, finishing 6th at the 2014-2015 in the 3m Big Ten Championship (the first Spartan woman to make the podium since 1997), Cristee also finished 11th in the 1m
+        - Diver, Cristee Cordes made the podium, finishing 6th at the 2014-2015 in the 3m Big Ten Championship, Cristee also finished 11th in the 1m.
         - Lizzie Brown earned an NCAA B-cut and was C finalist in the 400 IM and 200 Butterfly  at the 2015 B1G Championships
         - Hannah Pugh earned an NCAA B-cut and was C finalist in the  200 Butterfly at the 2015 B1G Championships
       plan: not needed